 In many cases, light exposure is known to trigger these visual migraines.
 To avoid this, try to keep your eyes protected from light exposure, which can be done by wearing sunglasses, in particular, polarized sunglasses.

-If you have already noticed the first symptoms of the attack, try lying down in a dark room or at least shut your eyes to block out the light for a short period.
+If you have already noticed the first symptoms of the attack, try lying down in a dark room or at least shut your eyes to block out the light for a short period of time.

 While it can feel stressful when you notice the warning signs of an ocular migraine, it’s important to stay calm and avoid stress.
 If you let the symptoms upset you, the stress may make the symptoms even worse and result in adding pain to the episode.

 Work to recognize and learn the early warning signs of ocular migraines so you know how to relax until the symptoms subside.